 After being defeated in the battle on the Green Fork, Lord Roose Bolton withdraws his forces to the causeway.
 When the victorious Lord Tywin Lannister camps at Harrenhal, Roose takes the ruby ford and crossroads.
 Roose's liege, King Robb Stark, attacks the westerlands, drawing Tywin out of Harrenhal.
-Tywin names Ser Amory Lorch as castellan and marches out, leaving as a garrison only 200 men: one hundred Lannister men-at-arms and 100 Brave Companions, an unsavory sellsword outfit from Essos under the command of Vargo Hoat.
+Tywin names Ser Amory Lorch as castellan and marches out, leaving as a garrison only two hundred men: one hundred Lannister men-at-arms and a hundred Brave Companions, an unsavory sellsword outfit from Essos under the command of Vargo Hoat.

-Vargo returns to Harrenhal after one of his raids with at least one hundred captives, including Galbart Glover and Aenys Frey, claiming to have beaten Roose when he tried to cross a river.
-The incognito Arya Stark, seeing an opportunity, demands that Jaqen H'ghar help her in freeing the northern prisoners in the Widow's Tower, and Jaqen enlists the aid of Rorge and Biter.
-Under the guise of bringing onion soup to a group of Amory's guards, the four kill the guards and free the northern prisoners.
+Vargo returns to Harrenhal with at least one hundred captives—led by Robett Glover and Aenys Frey and including men from Houses Bolton, Cerwyn, Frey, Glover, and Karstark—claiming to have beaten Roose when he tried to cross the Trident.
+The incognito Arya Stark, seeing an opportunity, blackmails Jaqen H'ghar into helping her free the northern prisoners in the Widow's Tower, and Jaqen enlists the aid of Rorge and Biter.
+Under the pretense of bringing onion soup to a group of Amory's guards, the four kill the guards and free the northern prisoners.

-Unknown to Ser Amory Lorch and independently of Arya and Jaqen, Vargo had previously approached Roose's encampment and struck a deal that Vargo is to turn over the castle to the Starks.
-While the freed northmen are escaping, the Brave Companions simultaneously turn on their former Lannister allies, killing them in their beds or while they are celebrating in the Barracks Hall.
+Unknown to Ser Amory Lorch and independently of Arya and Jaqen, Vargo Hoat had previously approached Roose's encampment and struck a deal to turn over the castle to the Starks.
+While the freed northmen and rivermen are escaping, the Brave Companions simultaneously turn on their former Lannister allies, killing them in their beds or while they are celebrating in the Barracks Hall.

 The bodies of the slain Lannisters are burned in a pyre within Harrenhal's Flowstone Yard.
 Lord Roose Bolton marches on Harrenhal and Vargo Hoat turns the castle over to him.
-Roose takes for his cupbearer Arya Stark, who now calls herself Nan.
+Roose upgrades Arya Stark, who now calls herself Nan, from a servant drudge to his own cupbearer.
 Ser Amory Lorch is killed by a large black bear in the bear pit as sport for Vargo's Brave Companions.